 The most common method used to catch walleye is to jig for them using various size lead head jigs tipped with a minnow.
 The most important key to jigging is to be able to feel the lake bottom.
 A favorite technique at Eagle Lake Island Lodge is the use of crawler harnesses.
 These are used throughout the season at the lodge and are a favorite of our fishing guides.
 Other techniques commonly used in this area include casting or trolling crank baits (this is best suited for spring and fall fishing when they are shallow), and trolling weighted spinners, also tipped with a minnow.

-Check out Matt's tackle recommendations below.
+Check out our guide's tackle recommendations below.

 For walleye, a 6'6" to 7' long spinning rod with a medium to medium light action and a 2500-3000 series spinning reel equipped with 8-10 pound test mono-filament or fluorocarbon line.
 Pink and white combo, chartreuse, yellow and orange combo lead jig heads are my favorite but ALL other colors work as well and should have a range of jigheads from 1/4oz to 3/8oz weights.
 Depending on time of year we use jig'n worm, jig'n minnow or crawler harnesses with 1oz egg weights.
 The harnesses we will have available at the lodge but you are welcomed to pick up some of your own with variation in color patterns and size if you'd like.
 We use chartreuse and orange harnesses here at the lodge.